raphaelstolt/lean-package-validator/README.md

 [![composer.lock available](https://poser.pugx.org/stolt/lean-package-validator/composerlock)](https://packagist.org/packages/stolt/lean-package-validator)
 [![PDS Skeleton](https://img.shields.io/badge/pds-skeleton-blue.svg?style=flat)](https://github.com/php-pds/skeleton)

 The LeanPackageValidator is an utility tool that validates a project/micro-package for its `leanness`.
-A project/micro-package is considered `lean` when its common repository artifacts won’t be included in release/dist archive files.
+A project/micro-package is considered `lean` when its common repository artifacts won't be included in release assets.

 ## Installation
 The LeanPackageValidator CLI should be installed globally through Composer.